Medical Options for Weight Loss

 Please call our office at 212-263-3166 or email firstname.lastname@example.org to request more information about our programs and seminars.

-For your first appointment, please bring your current list of medications, recent laboratory results, and any significant medical documentation.
-In addition, we highly recommend you have the nonsurgical medical questionnaire and weight history grid forms filled out in advance of your doctor’s visit.
+For your first appointment, please bring your current list of medications, any laboratory results received in the last three months, and any significant medical documentation.